-For details about the languages supported in the printer drivers, see page 6 "Supported languages".
+Select an interface language, and then click [OK].
+For details about the languages supported in the printer drivers, see p.6 "Supported languages".

-- 4. Click [PCL Printer Drivers] or [PostScript 3 Printer Driver]. - 5.
-The software license agreement appears in the [License Agreement] dialog box.
+- 4. Click [PCL Printer Drivers] or [PostScript 3 Printer Driver]. - The software license agreement appears in the [License Agreement] dialog box.
 After reading the agreement, click [I accept the agreement.], and then click [Next].

 - 6. Select a printer driver you want to use, and then click [Next]. - 7.
-Select [Specify a new port], and then click [Next]. - 8.
-Select [Local Port], and then click [Next]. - 9.
-Enter a port name, and then click [OK]. - 10.
-Select the [Printer Name:] check box of the machine model you want to use. - 11.
+Select the check box of the printer model you want to use. - 8.
+Double-click the printer name to display the printer settings. - 9.
+Click [Port:]. - 10.
+Select [LPT1:] in the [Change settings for 'Port'] drop-down list. - 11.
 Configure the user code, default printer, and shared printer as necessary. - 12.
 Click [Continue].